dutchaug/beginners-workshop/lesson01/README.md

 * The **build.gradle** file in the root folder describes the necessary dependencies for the build itself and a common setup for all projects
 * The **helloworld/build.gradle** describes how to build our Android project.
 It applies an android plugin and describes the configuration.

 The **gradlew** and **gradlew.bat** scripts (for unix resp.
 Windows environments) are gradle _wrapper_ scripts.
 You can run a build on the command line using this script.
 It requires a certain Gradle version and if it is not present it downloads the binaries on the fly.
-The **gradlew** scripts and **gradle** directory are added automatically when you create a project with the Android Studio New Project Wizard and
+The **gradlew** scripts and **gradle** directory are added automatically when you create a project with the Android Studio New Project Wizard.

 ```
 sample01> ./gradlew assembleDebug